-HAVE YOUR CONSUMERS' RIGHTS PROTECTED The EU has removed barriers to free trade between its members, it's what is called the EU's Single Market.
+The EU has removed barriers to free trade between its members, it's what is called the EU's Single Market.
 This means that you can produce, sell and buy goods wherever you want in the EU.
 It also means that consumers have a larger choice of products and lower prices.
-When you go shopping in the EU, including online, you are protected by all sorts of laws.